top of page

 Disclaimer and Agreement

-The Ecumenical Community Food Pantry of Norwood, Inc. (Norwood Food Pantry) will provide equal opportunities to all volunteer applicants without regard to an applicant's race, color, religion, gender or gender expression, sexual orientation, national origin, age, veteran status, disability, or any other status or characteristic protected by law.
+The Ecumenical Community Food Pantry of Norwood, Inc. (Norwood Food Pantry) provides equal opportunities to all applicants without regard to an applicant's race, color, religion, gender or gender expression, sexual orientation, national origin, age, veteran status, disability, or any other status or characteristic protected by law.

-I understand that the volunteer Executive Director position requires the ability to lift 50lbs and/or stand, bend, kneel or squat.
+I understand that the Executive Director position requires the ability to lift 20lbs and/or stand, bend, kneel or squat.
 In addition, the position requires visual acuity sufficient to read food labels, expiration dates and data on computer screens.
-The volunteer Executive Director must follow direction from the Norwood Food Pantry Board Executive team.
-All volunteer positions at the Norwood Food Pantry are “at will” and may be terminated at any time by either party.
-The volunteer Executive Director position requires the ability to consistently work Saturdays, weekday mornings, and occasional evenings.
+The Executive Director must follow direction from the Norwood Food Pantry Board Executive team.
+All positions at the Norwood Food Pantry are “at will” and may be terminated at any time by either party.
+The Executive Director position requires the ability to consistently work Saturdays, weekday mornings, and occasional evenings.

 I WAIVE, RELEASE AND DISCHARGE Norwood Food Pantry from any and all liability, including, but not limited to: liability arising from the negligence or fault of the entities or persons, for my disability, personal injury, property damage, property theft, or actions of any kind which may hereafter occur to me.